How to check MacBook temperature

 Usage makes it easy to get a real-time rundown for those who aren't fans of the menu bar and prefer the slideout view of the desktop and notification center.

-View temperature changes inside your Mac
+How to view temperature changes inside your Mac: Use Novabench

 Like all technology, Macs deteriorate over time.
 Fans wear out, storage drives experience wear and tear, batteries lose capacity, and fans degrade, which means temperature changes are bound to happen.

 A great way to keep track of those changes retroactively is to find software or apps that can generate detailed reports for you.
 I use Novabench to gauge how my CPU, GPU, memory, temperature, and battery life have been doing over time.
 The app also works to benchmark your metrics against similar laptops so you can evaluate where your device stands.
-To generate a report, you have to click Start all Benchmark Tests to receive every report or choose an individual test, depending on your needs.

 What should you do if the Mac temperature is too high?

 Overly high temperatures can lead to shortened component lifespans (like for the notorious Mac battery), poor performance, and damage to your hardware.
 All in all, you never want to let temperature be what leads to a faulty computer.
-To cool down your Mac:

 Using a Mac temperature monitor for optimal performance